 After our initial meeting with the client it was identified that a full review of existing plans, procedures and policies was required.
 Upon having completed a full review a plan of action was put in place based on the information collated.

-The first stage of developing any strategy is identifying current position, there are a number of procedures that make this possible.
-Initially this involves reviewing data, policies, processes and undertaking a desktop analysis.
-For this client it became apparent that policies were in place but the procedures did not match up.
+The first stage of developing any strategy is identifying the current position, there are a number of procedures that make this possible.
+Initially, this involves reviewing data, policies, processes and undertaking a desktop analysis.
+For this client, it became apparent that policies were in place but the procedures did not match up.